hjellinek/HtmlStream/README.md

 ## Running

-Load `HTMLSTREAM.DFASL` into your running Medley system.
-Set the variable `*WEB-FONT-DIRECTORY*` to the `fonts` subdirectory of the `HtmlStreamFontMetrics` directory above, using Interlisp/Tenex syntax.
+1. Set the variable `*WEB-FONT-DIRECTORY*` to the `fonts` subdirectory of the `HtmlStreamFontMetrics` directory above, using Interlisp/Tenex syntax.
 In our example that would be `{DSK}/Users/lisphacker/HtmlStreamFontMetrics/fonts` or `{DSK}<Users>lisphacker>HtmlStreamFontMetrics>fonts>`.
+You can do this in your `INIT` file.

-Generate HTML output by "printing" to a file with the extension `html`.
+2. Load `HTMLSTREAM.DFASL` into your running Medley system.

+3. Generate HTML output by "printing" to a file with the extension `html`.
 You can open the resulting file in any modern Web browser.

 ## Implementation details